Marco Silva: Hull City

 On 5 January 2017, Silva was appointed as the head coach of Hull City until the end of the season, replacing Mike Phelan who was dismissed with the team bottom of the Premier League.
 Upon his appointment, vice-chairman Ehab Allam said: "He has a great track record and we feel this is a bold and exciting appointment in our aim to retain the club's Premier League status".
 Silva brought in his own coaching team, including assistant João Pedro Sousa, first-team coach Gonçalo Pedro and goalkeeping coach Hugo Oliveira.

-Two days after his appointment, Silva coached the side to a 2–0 win over Swansea City in the third round in the FA Cup.
-His first league match in charge of Hull also ended in success, with a 3–1 win over AFC Bournemouth on 14 January.
+Two days after his appointment, Silva led the side to a 2–0 win over Swansea City in the third round in the FA Cup.
+His first league match in charge also ended in success, with a 3–1 defeat of Bournemouth on 14 January.

 On 26 January 2017, Silva's Hull beat Manchester United 2–1 in the semi-finals of the EFL Cup, giving the club its first victory over that opponent since 1974.
 However, due to the latter's 2–0 win in the first-leg of the tie, the former failed to advance to the final, but on 4 February they beat Liverpool 2–0 in the domestic league, giving the coach four wins from his first four home matches as manager.

-In March 2017, Silva stated that he wanted to end the groundshare agreement with rugby league club Hull F.C. at the KCOM Stadium, as the latter played on Friday and affected the pitch quality for his team at the weekend.
+In March 2017, Silva stated that he wanted to end the groundshare agreement with the Hull rugby league team at the KCOM Stadium, as the latter played on Friday and affected the pitch quality for his team at the weekend.
 On 25 May, after the team's relegation, he resigned.